Estriol 0.01% w/w Cream

 Estradiol cream is a hormone replacement therapy for treating the symptoms of menopause.
 It's applied inside the vagina and contains just oestrogen.

-After starting your Estriol treatment, you can reorder your cream online through our service.
-Simply fill in a short questionnaire and your online doctor can check to make sure your treatment is still suitable.
+You can order Estriol cream online.
+Simply fill in a short questionnaire and your online doctor can check to make sure treatment is suitable for you.
 If it is, we can post it to you for free or you can collect in-store.

 |Estriol cream – 1x 80g tube||£60|